Years (by One Thousand Fingertips)

-Years (by One Thousand Fingertips) is the third studio album by Canadian folk rock band Attack in Black, released on March 10, 2009 on Dine Alone Records.
+Years (by One Thousand Fingertips) is the third and final studio album by Canadian folk rock band Attack in Black, released on March 10, 2009 on Dine Alone Records.
 The album was released both on CD and on one thousand 12" vinyl records.
 Singles released from the album are "Beasts" (February 24, 2009) and "Liberties" (July 2009).
 The layout and photography present in both CD and vinyl versions were by Daniel Romano and Ian Kehoe.